A Guide to the Saskatoon Fringe Festival

 In 1999, the 25th Street Theatre ceased production of their own shows due to financial constraints.
 Instead, they focused on the Saskatoon Fringe Festival which carried on in the same manner for the next ten years.

-Today, the Saskatoon Fringe Festival has returned with live, in-person offerings along with a number of digital performances.
+Today, the Saskatoon Fringe has returned with live, in-person theatre performances along with a number of digital performances.
 More slots have been offered to local Saskatoon performing artists due to travel complications caused by the COVID pandemic.

 The Saskatoon Fringe Festival offers an array of performances every year for you to experience.
-Come by and enjoy your fill of some of the best street food Saskatchewan vendors have to offer, and be entertained by the performances they have in store.
+Come by and enjoy your fill of some of the best street food Saskatchewan vendors have to offer, and be entertained by the indoor and outdoor performers!

-Each year, this festival on Broadway Ave is bustling with professional buskers, craft vendors and artisans, street performers, musicians, and food vendors that make the event extra special.
+Each year, the Saskatoon Fringe on Broadway Ave is bustling with professional buskers, outdoor performers, craft vendors and artisans, musicians, and food vendors that make the event extra special.

-To find out the best places to eat on Broadway Ave and performances that might appeal to you, we encourage you to socialize with some of the other guests at the festival.
+To find out the best places to eat on Broadway Avenue and performances that might appeal to you, we encourage you to socialize with some of the other guests at the fringe.
 Another tip if you’d like to enjoy the event: Put away your phone for a while and don’t be afraid to try something new!

-There are a few common means of getting to the festival: biking, going by bus, or commuting by car.
+There are a few common means of getting to the fringe: biking, going by bus, or commuting by car.

 If you’d like to get there by bus, you can make use of either route 13 or 6.
 These routes give residents a means of entry to the Broadway area.
 The City of Saskatoon’s official website offers additional information on the same.